nsidc/iceflow/docs/contributing.md

 Please review this carefully and ensure that any changes are accurately reflected.
 On a merge to main, changes to the documentation will be reflected on the main, public-facing documentation site.

-> [!NOTE] Most of the documentation is designed to be generated automatically.
-> E.g., changes to the API and markdown documents will be automatically
-> refelcted in the documentation.
-The one exception are the jupyter notebooks
-> (e.g., `iceflow-example.ipynb`), which are static and must be re-generated
-> manually.
-Use the `invoke docs.render-notebooks-for-docs` task to re-generate
-> these files, and then commit any changes to the repository.
-See the
-> `notebooks/generate_rendered_notebooks_for_docs.sh` for how to add new
-> rendered notebooks to the docs.

 ## Releasing